 Auto title lender: These lenders offer loans for which you have to use your auto title (the certificate that makes you the legal owner of a vehicle) as collateral.
 In return, the lender lets you borrow up to 25% to 50% of the value of the car, to be paid back in 15-30 days with a fee equal to as much as 25% of the amount you borrow.
 These loans are $100 to $5,500, on average (sometimes $10,000+), according to the Federal Trade Commission.

 If you are unable to pay the loan back within the specified timeframe, the lender may “roll it over” into the next month.
 This gives you another month to pay it back, in return for another month’s worth of fees.
 Eventually, if you roll it over multiple times, the lender may take possession of your vehicle.
 Avoid these loans.

 Scams: Sadly, some “no credit check loans” out there are just expensive scams.
 If they ask you to make any kind of upfront payment before you receive your loan, that’s a big warning sign.
 If they won’t disclose their fees, that’s also a red flag.
-You should do research on the company to find out if they’re actually a legitimate business – are they registered as a business in your state, for example?
-And if their website doesn’t have “https” (meaning secure) in the URL, you don’t want to put in any personal information.

 No Credit Check Loans Alternatives